Darin King: Minister of Justice and Government House Leader

-On October 19, 2012, King was sworn in as the Minister of Justice, Government House Leader, and Minister Responsible for the Labour Relations Agency.
+On 19 October 2012, King was sworn in as the Minister of Justice, Government House Leader, and Minister Responsible for the Labour Relations Agency.

 Following the 2013 provincial budget, which saw major funding cuts throughout government, King and the government came under fire for cuts made to the Department of Justice.
 The government faced backlash from members of the legal community and the public over cuts and lay offs.
 Despite this King reassured the public that services would not be jeopardized and that people were overreacting to the cuts.
 However, ten days after the budget was released King announced he had established a committee to review the cuts within his department.
 The committee met for just one day before King announced he would be reversing many of the budget cuts.
 Employees that had been laid off following the budget would be re-instated, and some vacant positions would be filled.
 While King said he took 100 per cent of the credit for the cuts being made, he said the reversal showed that government was willing to listen.

 Leadership aspirations

 King has been seen as possible leadership candidate for the Progressive Conservatives since entering politics and following the resignation of Premier Danny Williams in December 2010 he stated that he may run to succeed him.
-On December 22, 2010, King announced that he would not be seeking the leadership of the party at this time due to his young family and that he would be encouraging Premier Kathy Dunderdale to run for the leadership of the party on a permanent basis.
+On 22 December 2010, King announced that he would not be seeking the leadership of the party at this time due to his young family and that he would be encouraging Premier Kathy Dunderdale to run for the leadership of the party on a permanent basis.

 Retirement

 King did not run for re-election in the 2015 provincial election.
-He subsequently became Executive Director for the Newfoundland and Labrador Building and Construction Trades Council.
+He subsequently served as Executive Director for the Newfoundland and Labrador Building and Construction Trades Council from 2015 to 2024.

+Federal politics

+On September 12, 2024, King announced that he is seeking the federal conservative nomination in Terra Nova—The Peninsulas.
+King dropped out of the nomination race before it was called.